BobBuildTool/bob/doc/manpages/bob-build-dev.rst

 ``--resume``
     Resume build where it was previously interrupted.

-    All packges that were built in the previous invocation of Bob are not checked again.
+    All packages that were built in the previous invocation of Bob are not checked again.
 In particular changes to the source code of these packages are not considered.
-Use this option to quickly resume the build if it failed and the error has been corrected in the failing packge.
+Use this option to quickly resume the build if it failed and the error has been corrected in the failing package.

 ``--sandbox``
     Enable sandboxing